kundajelab/genomedisco/README.md

 - `--re_fragments` Add this flag if the bins are not uniform bins in the genome (e.g. if they are restriction-fragment-based).By default, the code assumes the bins are of uniform length.

-- `--methods` Which method to use for measuring concordance or QC.
-Set this to "GenomeDISCO".
-For other methods, refer to the repository "http://github.com/kundajelab/3DChromatin_ReplicateQC"

 - `--parameters_file` File with parameters for reproducibility and QC analysis.
 For details see ["Parameters file"](#parameters-file)

 - `--outdir` Name of output directory.
 DEFAULT: replicateQC